 - The addition of food waste education to the program goals of SNAP-Ed in the Nutrition Title of the 2023 Farm Bill

-Building support for legislation aimed at reducing the impact wasted food has on our planet including:
+Building support for legislation aimed at reducing wasted food and the impact it has on our planet, including:

-- An Act decreasing food waste by standardizing the date labeling of food (HD.2205: Rep. Hannah Kane / SD.1390: Sen. Edward Kennedy)
+- An Act decreasing food waste by standardizing the date labeling of food (HD.2205: State Rep. Hannah Kane / SD.1390: State Sen. Edward Kennedy)

-- Municipal ordinances encouraging diversion of wasted food
+- Local ordinances encouraging diversion of wasted food

 In partnership with RecyclingWorks Massachusetts and the Massachusetts Department of Environmental Protection, working to support the implementation of the Massachusetts Organics Waste Ban:

-The Ban helps divert good food away from landfills and encourages businesses to donate edible food.
-Learn more about the Organics Waste Ban.
+The Organics Waste Ban helps divert good food away from landfills and encourages businesses to donate edible food.

 Want to know when there are opportunities to speak up on these issues?
 Let us keep you informed!